ckan/ckanext-scheming/README.md

 ## Field Keys
 ### `field_name`

-The `field_name` value is the name of an existing CKAN dataset or resource field or a new extra field.
-Existing dataset field names include:
+The `field_name` value is the name of an existing CKAN dataset or resource field (columns in the `package` or `resource` database tables) or a new extra field.

+Existing dataset field names include (but are not limited to):
 * `name` - the URI for the dataset
 * `title`
 * `notes` - the dataset description